 I noticed the Grandstanz (

-My wife Marcela and I had just eaten at Mac’s Drive-Thru in Gainesville, and even though it seems like a slam dunk, I opt-out.
+My wife Marcela and I had just eaten at Mac’s Drive-Thru in Gainesville, and even though it seemed like a slam dunk, I opted out.
 Marcela, on the other hand, is the voice of burger reason.
-She says we’re here now and we should give it a try.
+She says we’re here now, and we should give it a try.
 She was right.

 Sometimes I need just a little arm twisting to do things.

 There is a drive-thru, but we head inside to share a burger and anything else that might be interesting.
 The inside isn’t large and probably seats about 20 folks, with most of the seats lining the windows with a counter.

 The order is simple: a Grilled Dawg with homemade slaw & chili and a pimento cheeseburger with fresh-cut fries.
 We agree to split everything, but Marcela ends up going heavy on the Dawg while I become enamored with the burger.

 The grilled dog comes with onions, brown mustard, homemade slaw, and chili.
 It’s a beautiful little ditty that tastes great.

 At first, I thought they had served me a plain burger.
 Instead, it comes partially wrapped and ready to eat.